 Playable Public Art

 Four outdoor playable pianos are throughout downtown for anyone to play and for all to enjoy.
 The pianos also serve as temporary works of public art, painted and collaged by talented local artists to bring more color to downtown’s core.
-While the pianos are primarily for participation from passerbys, we have two pianists Ty Connor and Wes Georgiev playing the pianos throughout the summer.
+While the pianos are primarily for participation from passersby, we have professional pianists playing the pianos throughout the summer.

 About the Artist